 You went to all that hard work sourcing the best ingredients for your fire cider.
 Make the most out of it by creating a tangy dry spice blend from the solids that are left behind after straining off the precious liquid.

-Fire cider is a strong infusion made with raw apple cider vinegar, spices, roots, hot peppers and herbs.
-It has many medicinal qualities and is used primarily in conjunction with raw honey to boost the immune system, detox the body and ramp up metabolism.
+Fire cider is a strong infusion made with raw apple cider vinegar, spices, roots, hot peppers, and herbs.
+It has many medicinal qualities and is used primarily in conjunction with raw honey to boost the immune system, detoxify the body, and ramp up metabolism.

-There are so many awesome fire cider recipes out there so I’m not going to bother to write one but I will suggest you look at these amazing bloggers for inspiration in creating your own signature blend.
+There are many awesome fire cider recipes out there so I’m not going to write another one, but I will suggest you look at these amazing bloggers for inspiration in creating your own signature blend.

-Let’s start with Studio Botanica who’s author Carol Little was there in the beginning (the 90’s) alongside the woman who first shared fire cider with the world, Rosemary Gladstar.
+Let’s start with Studio Botanica, whose author Carol Little was there in the beginning (the ’90s) alongside the woman who first shared fire cider with the world, Rosemary Gladstar.
 Read about Carol’s experience and her technique here.

 Next you should check out Holistic Health Herbalist and read Tash’s recipe and amazing list of optional medicinal fire cider add-ins.